armijnhemel/proximity_matcher_webservice/README.md

 Each line is a valid JSON response (as returned by the webserver).
 The results:

 1. `distance`: the TLSH distance. `0` means that there is no difference with a file known to the webservice.
 2. `match`: whether or not there was a match.
 Right now if a valid TLSH hash was used as a parameter the result is always `True`.
 Only if the parameter is not a valid TLSH hash the result will be `False`.
 In case thresholds are implemented (which is the plan) this might be changed.
 3. `tlsh`: the TLSH hash of the match found by the webservice.

 As the webservice does not include any of the "business logic" but is only used for finding the closest match this means that the data has to be further processed for example by cross-correlating with other data.
-Alternatively the served could be extended to also return this information, for example by loading it from an external database or some other resource.
+Alternatively the server could be extended to also return this information, for example by loading it from an external database or some other resource.

 # Caveats